-It was Jack Drakeford, Bob Benecke, Don Rowan, Bill Rupp, myself and the Council, the Englewood City Workers (and guys like Fred Fish and Don Aronson) and others, who set about to modernize Englewood: department by department, including police, fire, building, dpw, you name it.
+It was Jack Drakeford, Bob Benecke, Don Rowan, Bill Rupp, myself and the Council, the Englewood City Workers and others, who set about to modernize Englewood: department by department, including police, fire, building, dpw, you name it.
 We auctioned off 8 vacant publicly owned buildings, renovated the schools, got the public-private Fred Fish/Nathan Shmalo ShopRite approved for West Palisade Avenue, got a hotel built on the old garbage dump, got residential development for the golf course, and gave permits and oversaw the construction for at least 18 new, low rise office buildings.
 We redid the town master plan 3 times.
 We did all of this in 6 years!
 At the end of it, we no longer had the highest crime rate in Bergen County, nor the highest tax rate.
 We’d gone from one of the worst bond ratings to the best in Bergen County, and we left Englewood with a 4 million surplus.
 I retired to my law practice after those 2 terms and Jack, and my successor Mayors and Council members continued Englewood’s progress.

 But none, and I mean none, of this progress would have been possible without Jack Drakeford: who he was, who he knew, what he knew, his political and intellectual skills, his intuitive knowledge of people and politics.
 As a matter of history though, at that time, virtually ALL of Jack’s work was done behind the scenes.
 At his insistence!